pfsense/docs/source/packages/haproxy-package.rst

    to be generated, HAProxy will not be stopped nor will it be restarted.
 There is no error message to indicate that this is the case and the **Apply Changes** button will disappear.
--  Most time-based options appear to be optional and specify “default” amounts but are actually required (and shouldn't be).
+-  Most time-based options appear to be optional and specify "default" amounts but are actually required (and shouldn't be).
 -  Some unexpected behavior for those who are used to HAProxy configuration alone (see the differences section).